jbalsamo/grading-agent/docs/CODE_REVIEW.md

 # Comprehensive Code Review - Grading Agent Application

+> **⚠️ HISTORICAL DOCUMENT**: This code review was conducted on 2025-09-30.
+Many of the recommendations have since been implemented.
+Refer to IMPROVEMENTS_IMPLEMENTED.md for implementation status.
+This document is retained for historical reference.

 **Review Date:** 2025-09-30
 **Reviewer:** AI Code Analysis
 **Application:** Azure OpenAI Master Agent System